inspec/inspec-aws/docs/resources/aws_cloudfront_streaming_distribution.md

 # aws_cloudfront_streaming_distribution

-Use the `aws_cloudfront_streaming_distribution` InSpec audit resource to test properties of a single specific AWS CloudFront StreamingDistribution.
+Use the `aws_cloudfront_streaming_distribution` InSpec audit resource to test properties of a single specific AWS CloudFront streaming distribution.

 ## Syntax